bitgreen/carbon-api-dashboard/api/README.md

 ### Build and Run
 from the project folder execute:
 ```
-# for development (the db will be wiped and some seed data will be loaded):
-./setup-dev.sh
-# for production: (the db is not loaded with seed data, please wait for a while to populate some records)
-./setup-prod.sh
 # run docker in detached mode
 docker compose up -d
 ```